 In that case, I’d recommend getting a basking lamp that is stronger first before you get a heat pad.

 The heat pad should be accompanied with a thermostat and a precise thermometer for accurate monitoring.

 A basking spot bulb housed in ceramic can be used for the basking area within the habitat.
 The temperature in the basking area can be monitored with a precise thermometer and dimming thermostat.

 Further, two heat pads could be used for additional heating requirements in both the basking and cooler area.
 Heat pads are not very effective, where substrate in the habitat is quite thick.

 Please also check out my article here for more information on how to get your temperature right.

 Bearded dragons are unique reptiles, and each may have some different needs which should be met.
 As a beardie parent, you always need to monitor and regularly observe their behavior to ensure that you have a happy, healthy beardie.

 Your beardie will definitely let you know if improvements are required, and you can appropriately make the necessary adjustments.

-If your beardie is basking in the same spot every single day, this could be an indication that he is not comfortable.
+If your beardie is basking in the same spot every single day all day long, this could be an indication that he is not comfortable.
 Your beardie is probably trying to warm himself up but to no avail.

 Also, note that the converse applies.
 He could be desperately scratching the glass on the side of the tank, where the temperature is a bit cooler if he is feeling too hot.